Bitcoin vaults above $50,000 for first time ever

 “However, I’d like to offer a word of caution: while my long-term outlook is bullish, massive price fluctuations along the way are only to be expected.
 Bitcoin is still extremely volatile.”

-Reporting by Thyagaraju Adinarayan, additional reportnig by Tom Westbrook and Tom Wilson; editing by Sujata Rao and David Evans
+Reporting by Thyagaraju Adinarayan, additional reporting by Tom Westbrook and Anna Irrera; editing by Sujata Rao and David Evans

 Our Standards: The Thomson Reuters Trust Principles.